Horse64/core.horse64.org/docs/How to Contribute.md

-- But [here is info on the key people ](https://horse64.org/who), if you wanted to cheer them on or to support them outside of this project.
+- But [here is info on the key people ](https://horse64.org/who), if you wanted to cheer them on or to join their other ventures and activities.

 Maintainer checklists